-The curriculum at Chingford Foundation School is wide ranging and provides every student with ‘pathways’ of opportunity to pursue his/her specialist interests and aptitudes, while maintaining a creative, broad and balanced experience of all areas of education.
-It challenges all abilities and makes good use of every available resource, both in and out of teaching areas to fire imagination, creativity and bring education alive.
+The curriculum offer at Chingford Foundation School is broad and provides every student with the opportunity to pursue their specialist interests and aptitudes, whilst maintaining a creative and balanced experience of all areas of education.
+It challenges all abilities and makes good use of every available resource, both in and out of teaching areas to fire imagination, creativity and bring education to life.
 Target setting, tracking, monitoring and evaluation of achievement are used in all areas of the curriculum to ensure progress of all students.
-The formal curriculum is enhanced by a range of extra-curricular opportunities (the extension Programme), Saturday College including offsite activities locally and abroad.
+The formal curriculum is enhanced by a range of extra-curricular opportunities (the extension Programme), Saturday College and offsite activities locally and abroad.
 Spiritual, Moral , Social and Cultural education (SMSC) is embedded in the taught curriculum, and also delivered through the pastoral programme and in bespoke "Drop Day" sessions where outside presenters and specialists are utilised.

-So as to ensure maximum progress, for teaching purposes, the pupils in Years 7, 8 and 9 are grouped in the following ways:
+So as to ensure maximum progress, for teaching purposes, the pupils in Lower School are grouped in the following ways:

-- They are taught in small mixed ability groups for Design Technology, Food Technology and Art.
+- They are taught in small mixed ability groups for Design Technology, Food Technology, Drama and Art.

-- Students are setted for Mathematics, Science, PE and Modern Languages.
+- Students are in sets for Mathematics, Science, PE and in Year 8 Languages.

-- Oher subjects are taught in mixed ability groups in Year 7, and then in broad sets in Year 8and 9.
+- Oher subjects are taught in mixed ability groups.

-The sets are initially determined by information received from the Primary Schools and tests that we set.
-These are the nationally recognised NFER Cognitive Abilities Tests.
+The sets are initially determined by the results of the Key Stage 2 tests, and the nationally recognised NFER Cognitive Abilities Tests.
 Maths also give students a baseline assessment in October of Year 7.
 The system described above is designed to take account of pupil abilities and achievement in a way that allows teaching staff to set appropriate levels of classwork and homework.
 Pupils who need more support will be in a smaller class.
-There is scope for pupils to move between sets but all changes are based on the professional judgement of teachers and not at the request of parents.
-Set changes take placeat specifictimes of the year, following Progress Cards.
+There is scope for pupils to move between sets but all changes are based on the professional judgement of teachers and take place at specific times in the year.

 Other key features that support our curriculum package include: